-What is a New York City Desk Appearance Ticket (D.A.T.)?
+What is a Desk Appearance Ticket or D.A.T?

-The authority to issue or give New York City Desk Appearance Tickets instead of processing an accused through the tombs and central booking, is based in New York Criminal Procedure Law Article 150.
-In substance, the statutes contained there address what a DAT is, who can issue such a notice and the means by which it is done.
+The authority to issue or give New York City Desk Appearance Tickets instead of processing an accused through The Tombs and central booking, is based in New York Criminal Procedure Law Article 150.
+In substance, the statutes contained in Article 150 address what a DAT is, who can issue such a notice, and the means by which it is done.

-Despite what some people may believe is true, a Desk Appearance Ticket is not a charging document.
-Unlike a traffic ticket where a mistake may mean the difference between a dismissal and a conviction, the same cannot be said for a DAT.
-That is, a Desk Appearance Ticket in New York City is merely a vehicle or device to advise and inform you of a future date in court.
+Despite what some people may believe is true, a Desk Appearance Ticket is not a charging document or a “criminal complaint.”
+Some people may see “ticket” and equate a DAT to a traffic ticket, which is the actual charging document for a traffic-related offense.
+However, unlike a traffic ticket where a mistake may mean the difference between a dismissal and a conviction, the same cannot be said for a DAT.
+That is, a Desk Appearance Ticket in New York City is merely a document issued to advise and inform you of a future date in court.
 If your name is spelled incorrectly, the section of the New York Penal Law is mistyped or there is some other clerical error, the case against has not been impacted in any way.
-In fact, if you retain counsel to represent you at your arraignment (the first time you see the judge) for your Desk Appearance Ticket charges, the court will provide your attorney with a charging document called a criminal court complaint.
-This complaint may have additional crimes alleged beyond those contained on the papers the police gave you.
-Moreover, at that point in time your actual DAT will have little or no use.
+In fact, if you retain counsel to represent you at your arraignment (the first time you see the judge) for your Desk Appearance Ticket charges, the court will provide your attorney with a charging document called a “complaint” or “information” which is the document that actually matters for these purposes.
+This document may have additional crimes alleged beyond those contained on the papers the police gave you, or entirely different charges.

 Call our criminal lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today.